The Payment Packing Car Dealer Scam

 - Don’t talk to several salespeople at the same time.
 Dealers may use this technique to confuse you into purchasing a car without making an excellent car-buying decision.

 - Do your homework first before contacting a car dealership.
 Decide on the vehicle you want to buy and determine the dealer’s actual new car cost before making an offer.

 - Don’t visit a car dealership alone.
 Take a close friend or family member with you.
 Fast-talking salespeople are very talented in manipulating you into buying something you don’t want or, worse yet, can’t afford.

 Car dealers will play cat and mouse games with you regarding the payment packing scam.
 An example would be if you were to ask about the sales price of the car.
 They will tell you and then pack profit in other areas of your loan without your knowledge.

 To quickly end all these deceitful games, ask the dealer to:

 - Disclose the vehicle’s sales price.

 - Disclose the actual cash value of your trade.
 (If applicable)

 - Disclose the term of your car loan.

-Having a car dealer disclose all of the above information up front makes a car dealer stay within the limits of the law.
-Not doing so they will risk being visited by the Attorney General’s Office or the Department of Motor Vehicles.
+Having a car dealer disclose all of the above information upfront makes them stay within the limits of the law and lowers their risk of being investigated by the Attorney General’s Office or the Department of Motor Vehicles.